As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 Mental health issues treated by female therapists

-No matter what type of issue you’re seeking help with, you may prefer to use a female therapist if this would make the process more comfortable for you.
+No matter what type of issue you’re seeking help with, you may prefer to see a female therapist if this would make the process more comfortable for you.

-Female therapists can help you deal with many mental health issues related to your family, marriage, or wider relationships.
+Female therapists can help you deal with many mental health issues related to your family, marriage, or your own mental health.
 These issues include:

 - Anxiety and stress.